glic3rinu/passlib/docs/new_app_quickstart.rst

 :class:`~passlib.hash.sha512_crypt`, and
 :class:`~passlib.hash.pbkdf2_sha512` [#choices]_.

-These hashes all have the following properties:
+All of these hashes share the following properties:

     * no known vulnerabilties.
     * based on documented & widely reviewed algorithms.
-    * basic architecture has seen scrutiny and use for at least 10 years.
+    * basic architecture has been under heavy scrutiny and use for at least 10 years.
     * public-domain or BSD-licensed reference implementations available.
     * in use across a number of OSes and/or a wide variety of applications.
     * variable rounds for configuring flexible cpu cost on a per-hash basis.
     * at least 96 bits of salt.

+The following comparison should help you choose which hash is most appropriate for your application.

 BCrypt
 ------